-It was month of June, i thought of making a quick tour to Satpura National Park in Madhya Pradesh.
+It was month of June, I thought of making a quick tour to Satpura National Park in Madhya Pradesh.
 I boarded the Shatabdi train from New Delhi at 6am to Bhopal.
 Comfortable train with a comfortable seat, fortunately with good company of a young Indian IT engineer and time flew faster than the train.
-THe train reached Bhopal station at 2pm.
-From there i drove 180kms to Satpura National Park on a smooth highway.
+The train reached Bhopal station at 2pm.
+From there I drove 180kms to Satpura National Park on a smooth highway.
 Stopped very briefly enroute at Bhimbhetka, a UNESCO World Heritage Site famous for its rock paintings by pre-historic man .

-This park derives it’s name from Satpura hill range.
+This park derives it’s name from Satpura hill ranges.
 Satpura was declared a National Park in 1981, and is spread over 1400 sq kms.
 Satpura National Park, Bori Wildlife Sanctuary and Pachmarhi Wildlife Sanctuary combined become a part of central Indian highland ecosphere.
 For people who have done Kanha, Bandhavgarh and Pench will be pleasantly surprised as Satpura is a very different park.

 Entered the park with no hope for Tigers, idea was just to experience Satpura.
 Serene, light wind, some deers on the waterhole near the entry was a perfect beginning.
 I stopped for a few moments to internalize this beauty of Satpura National Park.
 After a while we met a Jeep that was coming from another direction with happy tourist faces.
 It was evident that they had some wonderful sighting already.
 On being asked, they said, just two minutes back a sloth bear with two young ones on her back had crossed their trail.
 Happy that they saw, and not disappointed that we did not.